Fracture Treatment in Chesterfield, MO

-Types of Fractures Treated by Woods Mill Orthopedics in Chesterfield MO
+Types of Fractures Treated by Woods Mill Orthopedics

 Any time a person is diagnosed with having a fracture it means that they have suffered a break in their bone.
 Although this particular injury is often very minor, it can cause a significant amount of pain, especially in areas of the body that are used frequently.

 If the two ends of the broken bone are still aligned, this is known as a stable fracture.
 These types of injuries often heal much more quickly than others, as there is no need to reset the bone before the healing process may begin.

 A stable fracture may also be referred to as a simple or closed fracture.
 Even though this condition is fairly minor, it is still important to seek treatment from a specialist who will be able to help you recover more quickly and reduce your risk for future injury to the area that may complicate the healing process.

 A compound fracture, which may also be called an open fracture, is typically quite easy to detect.
 With this injury, the affected bone will pierce through the skin, which often makes it visible from outside the body.

 One of the more difficult types of fractures to treat, the comminuted fracture describes a bone that has splintered into multiple pieces.
 This can make for a particularly complicated and long healing process.

 Each of these fracture types possesses a unique appearance in the line of the fracture.
 If it is oblique, the fracture is determined to have an angled pattern.
 If the fracture line is horizontal, then it is transverse.